Image

-Violent Crimes Lawyer Troy, IL — facing arrest or an investigation means you need answers and action right away.
-Our violent crimes lawyers in Troy, IL defend people accused of violent offenses and work to protect your freedom, record, and future immediately.
-At Combs Waterkotte, our Troy, IL criminal defense team moves fast to start building your defense right away.
+Violent Crimes Lawyer Troy, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
+Our violent crimes lawyers in Troy, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
+At Combs Waterkotte, our Troy, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Troy, IL